Oct 14, 2024 - minute readminutes read

 People all around the world are struggling with their mental health during the challenging times we face.
 If you’re among them, don’t feel alone and please don’t hesitate to reach out for help.

-As these main examples reiterate, your oral health and overall health are interlinked in profound and fundamental ways.
-If you notice any of these effects, and suspect they may relate in some way to your oral health, it’s worth getting in touch with your physician and dentist to form a plan.
+As these examples reiterate, your oral health and overall health are interlinked in profound and fundamental ways.
+If you notice any of these effects and suspect they may relate to your oral health, it’s worth getting in touch with your physician and dentist to form a plan.

 Mitigating lifestyle risk factors such as smoking, drinking, poor diet, and lack of exercise can benefit your wellness in multiple ways.